JiaoLaboratory/CRAQ/README.md

 out_correct.fa	: A CRAQ-corrected FASTA fragments generated (if --break|-b T).
 uncertain_region.bed : Uncertain genomic regions at current parameter settings.

+#### Other Output:
+./LRout/
+LR_sort.bam : Filtered SMS alignment file, for view inspection in genome browser.
+LR_sort.bam.bai : Index of alignment file.
+LR_sort.depth : SMS mapping coverage.
+LR_clip.coverRate: All output of SMS clipping positions, with columns:chr, position, strand, number of clipped-reads, and total coverage at the position.
+The strand is just left-clipped(+) or right-clipped(-) to help identify the clipping orientation.
+LR_putative.ER.HR : Coordinates of putative structral errors or variant breakages.
+Filtered from LR_clip.coverRate file.

+./SRout/
+SR_sort.bam : Filtered NGS alignment file, for view inspection in genome browser.
+SR_sort.bam.bai : Index of alignment file.
+SR_sort.depth : NGS mapping coverage.
+SR_clip.coverRate: All output of NGS clipping positions, with columns:chr, position, strand, number of clipped-reads, and total coverage at that position.
+The strand is just left-clipped(+) or right-clipped(-) to help identify the clipping orientation.
+SR_putative.ER.HR : Coordinates of putative small-scale errors or heterozygous indel breakages.
+Filtered from SR_clip.coverRate file.

+### Visually inspecting
 Genome Browsers as Integrative Genomics Viewer (IGV) can be used for visually inspecting, details here: https://github.com/JiaoLaboratory/CRAQ/blob/main/Doc/loadIGVREADME.md